SamPearson/catchlist_todo/README.md

 # CrudBase
-At its core, this is a simple CRUD todo app.
+At its core, this is a personal development task manager.

 However, whereas most CRUD todo apps stop at a kind of MVP product (a single page with no frontend/backend split, no accounts, no deploy infrastructure), this one is meant to be closer to a production-ready application; a realistic starting point for building something useful.

+Please see the [system requirements document](/docs/system_requirements.md) for detailed information about the application's purpose and features.

 EG this project has
 - webapp (frontend) and API (backend) split into different source directories